I have been decorating with vintage finds since I can remember. Even before I had a home of my own. So, where did it all begin?

 It had its original protective cover on and, although dusty, was in impeccable condition.
 After giving it a good cleaning, I could not believe how beautiful it still was.
 Not a scratch!
 And it still works like a new one.

 Another piece whose story I know (just a little) is the clock below.
-Also bought off Marketplace from a guy who was selling it on behalf of his ageing mother that used to live in Northern Alberta.
+Also bought off Marketplace from a guy who was selling it on behalf of his aging mother WHO used to live in Northern Alberta.

 It has the most amazing chime!
 My grandparents had a similar clock, but theirs had the loudest and most obnoxious sound (sorry, grandma).
 My new old clock has a soft, soothing sound.
 Not just according to me, my husband and both my daughters agree.